Curriculum

 Laboratory rotations

-Laboratory rotations are an important part of your first year of graduate study.
-Through lab rotations, you’ll try out different types of research, experience different labs and mentors, and choose your area of specialization.
-All students complete three eight-week lab rotations.
-Your first rotation may be done during the summer before classes start.
+Laboratory rotations are an important part of the first year of graduate study.
+Through lab rotations, you will engage in different types of research, experience different labs and mentors, and choose your area of specialization.
+All students complete three six-week lab rotations.
+Students will choose a thesis laboratory and specific track before the end of the first year.

 "Diversity in research"